As wildfire smoke becomes a part of life on the West Coast, so do its health risks

 The best thing people can do, doctors say, is find some way to clean their air and avoid exertion.

-“Make one room your refuge, get a high power HEPA filter in your bedroom and seal off the windows as much as you can,” recommends Jerrett, the former UCLA professor.
+“Make one room your refuge, get a high power HEPA filter in your bedroom and seal off the windows as much as you can,” recommends Jerrett, the UCLA professor.
 Exercising outdoors is off the table, but even indoor workouts are risky unless you know for sure the air is free of particulate matter, said Jerrett.

 Debbie Scott has been living in an RV with her husband in a shopping mall parking lot about 10 miles outside Portland after evacuating her home.
 “I’ll wake up and it’s like the smoke smell is so overwhelming it’s hard to go back to sleep,” she said.